 Burn the candle at both ends for a few nights, and you may see it reflected in your face: Dark circles under the eyes, pale skin, and puffy eyes.
 Getting 7-8 hours a night will keep your body and skin in top shape.
 It matters how you sleep, too -- rest your face on the pillow in the same position for years, and you'll get wrinkles where the skin is pressed against the pillow.
 Sleeping on your stomach will worsen bags under your eyes.
 Solution?
 Sleep on your back.

 Stretch marks -- 90% of pregnant women get them.
 They may fade after delivery.
 Moisturizers can slightly improve the appearance of stretch marks.
-Prescription vitamin A creams or laser therapy can help, too.
+Prescription vitamin A creams or laser therapy may help too, but they should not be used while you are pregnant.
 Acne is another common skin problem, caused by the extra hormones in your body.
 Your best bet for avoiding breakouts is to wash your face twice a day and use an oil-free moisturizer.
 Ask your doctor before using any acne products.

 Some women develop dark patches -- melasma -- on their faces when they're pregnant or taking birth control pills.
 An increase in melanin, the substance that gives skin its color, is responsible for these dark patches.
 Melasma usually fades after delivery or when you stop taking the pill.
 Prevent pigment changes by wearing sunscreen at all times and avoiding the sun.
 Melasma can also be treated with chemical peels or topical prescriptions of hydroquinone, retinoids, azelaic acid, niacinamide,kojic acid, or hydroxy acids that lighten the patches.
 But strict avoidance of sunlight is required.